Perinatal Pelvic Health Service

 all women have access to multidisciplinary pelvic health clinics and pathways across England.

-A new service launches in the North East and North Cumbria in September 2024, to provide pelvic health support to women in pregnancy and up to one year postnatally.
+This service has launched in the North East and North Cumbria, to provide pelvic health support to women in pregnancy and up to one year postnatally.

-This service is being developed with service users with lived experience, primary care and specialised clinical staff.
+This service has been co-developed with service users with lived experience, primary care and specialised clinical staff.

 • Routine antenatal education for all women about pelvic floor dysfunction